-Pursuant to the 2009A Trust Agreement with AC Transit (2009A Trust Agreement), AC Transit borrowed \$15,000,000 from the Corporation in order to acquire land on 66th Avenue.
+Pursuant to the 2009A Trust Agreement with AC Transit (2009A Trust Agreement), AC Transit borrowed \$15,000 from the Corporation in order to acquire land on 66th Avenue.
 The 2009A Trust Agreement requires AC Transit to make installment payments to the Corporation from AC Transit's revenues.
 Interest on the lease receivable ranges from 3.00% to 6.125 % payable semiannually on February 1 and August 1 of each year.
 Principal payments are due on each August 1.
-In addition, the Corporation is reporting a payable to AC Transit, which represents the reserve account securing the Certificates of Participation, Series 2009.
-It is expected that the reserve account will be used to make the final lease payment; however, in the event that AC Transit pays the entire lease balance before the final lease payment is due, the reserve account would be returned to AC Transit.

-Pursuant to the 2012 Trust Agreement with AC Transit (2012 Trust Agreement), AC Transit borrowed \$9,840,000 from the Corporation in order to effectively refinance AC Transit's obligations under the 2001 Installment Agreement with AC Transit.
-The 2012 Trust Agreement requires AC Transit to make installment payments to the Corporation from AC Transit's revenues; however, there is no specific pledge of the revenue for the payment of the lease receivable from AC Transit.
-Interest on the lease receivable ranges from 3.00% to 4.75%, payable semiannually on February 1 and August 1 of each year.
+Pursuant to the 2019 Trust Agreement with AC Transit (2019 Trust Agreement), AC Transit borrowed \$11,655 from the Corporation in order to effectively refinance AC Transit's obligations under the 2009 Trust Agreement with AC Transit.
+The 2019 Trust Agreement requires AC Transit to make installment payments to the Corporation from AC Transit's revenues; however, there is no specific pledge of the revenue for the payment of the lease receivable from AC Transit.
+Interest on the lease receivable ranges from 3.00% to 4.75%, payable semiannually on February 1 and August 1 of each year through 2034.
 Principal payments were due on each August 1.
-The final principal payment was made during the year ended June 30, 2019.
+In addition, the Corporation is reporting a payable to AC Transit, which represents the reserve account securing the Certificates of Participation, Series 2019.
+It is expected that the reserve account will be used to make the final lease payment; however, in the event that AC Transit pays the entire lease balance before the final lease payment is due, the reserve account would be returned to AC Transit.

-AC TRANSIT DISTRICT FINANCING CORPORATION NOTES TO BASIC FINANCIAL STATEMENTS June 30, 2019 (In thousands)
+AC TRANSIT DISTRICT FINANCING CORPORATION NOTES TO BASIC FINANCIAL STATEMENTS